Hanuman Beniwal

-Hanuman Beniwal (/hi/; born 2 March 1972) is an Indian politician, peasant leader, and founder of the Rashtriya Loktantrik Party (RLP).
-Beniwal is a well known face in the Politics of Rajasthan.
-He is known for advocating the farmer rights and opposing corruption.
-Beniwal is serving as a Member of Parliament in the Lok Sabha from Nagaur since 2019.
-He is founder and national convener of the Rashtriya Loktantrik Party, the third political party of Rajasthan besides the Indian National Congress and the Bharatiya Janata Party.
-He has been elected to the Rajasthan Legislative Assembly for four-terms from Khinvsar constituency since 2008.
+Hanuman Beniwal (/hi/; born 2 March 1972) is an Indian politician and founder of the Rashtriya Loktantrik Party (RLP).
+Beniwal has served as a Member of Parliament in the Lok Sabha from Nagaur since 2019.
+He is the founder and national convener of the Rashtriya Loktantrik Party, the third political party of Rajasthan besides the Indian National Congress and the Bharatiya Janata Party.
+He has been elected to the Rajasthan Legislative Assembly for four-terms from the Khinvsar constituency since 2008.

-Born in Nagaur district of Rajasthan.
-He graduated with Bachelor of Laws from University of Rajasthan.
-He entered the politics after being motivated by his father, Ramdev Beniwal.
-His political career began during his student life as president of the Rajasthan University Student Union.
+His political career began during his student life as the president of the Rajasthan University Student Union.
 He later entered the Politics of Rajasthan with the Bharatiya Janata Party in 2008.
-Beniwal later formed a political party, the Rashtriya Loktantrik Party, after accusing BJP leaders of corruption.
+Beniwal later formed the Rashtriya Loktantrik Party, after accusing BJP leaders of corruption.

 Beniwal is an agrarian rights activist.
 He resigned from the parliamentary committees and National Democratic Alliance (NDA) in opposition to the 2020 Indian agriculture acts.
 He has led various protests on public issues, most notably against the Rajasthan Public Service Commission (RPSC), over paper leaks, illegal sand mining in the state, and the central government’s Agnipath military recruitment scheme.

-Early life and education
+Early life

 Beniwal was born on 2 March 1972 to Ramdev Beniwal and Mohini Devi in Barangaon village of Nagaur district in Rajasthan.
-His father was a two term member of the Rajasthan Legislative Assembly from Mundwa constituency.
-He belongs to Hindu Jat community.
-He did Bachelor of Arts from University of Rajasthan in 1993 and then he obtained Bachelor of Laws in 1998.
+His father was a two-term member of the Rajasthan Legislative Assembly from Mundwa constituency.
+He belongs to the Hindu Jat community.
+He acquired a Bachelor of Arts degree from University of Rajasthan in 1993 and then he obtained a Bachelor of Laws degree in 1998.